incident-io/internships-grads-takehome/README.md

 - Love the idea of working closely with customers to build a product used daily to respond to critical incidents.
-- Are excited by the opportunity to build software used by some of the most recognisable names in tech: Etsy, Skyscanner, Vercel, Linear and more that we can't share yet!
+- Are excited by the opportunity to build software used by some of the most recognisable names in tech: OpenAI, Netflix, Lovable, Linear and more that we can't share yet!

 Do not apply if: